KRHC: History

-The station went on the air as KBEY on 26 March 2004.
-On 18 January 2005, the station changed its call sign to KRHC.
+The station was first licensed, as KTSL, on September 26, 1963.
+It became KBEY on March 26, 2004, and on January 18, 2005, the station changed its call sign to KRHC.

-The call sign KRHC used to be the call sign for the student-operated radio station at Rio Hondo Community College in Whittier, California in the 1970s throughout most of the 80'.
+The call sign KRHC used to be the call sign for the student-operated radio station at Rio Hondo Community College in Whittier, California in the 1970s throughout most of the 1980s.

-On 14 December 2011, the station surrendered its licence to the Federal Communications Commission.
+On December 14, 2011, the station surrendered its license to the Federal Communications Commission.